Brown County Commission - The Sabetha Herald

 Brown County Commission

-The Board of Brown County Commissioners met in regular session Monday, March 27.
-Members present were Steve Roberts, Keith Olsen and Dwight Kruse.
-Also present were County Clerk Melissa Gormley and Deputy County Clerk Dawn Boyles.
+The Board of Brown County Commissioners met in regular session Monday, April 3.
+Members present were Chairman Steve Roberts, Dwight Kruse and Keith Olsen.
+Also present were Deputy County Clerk Dawn Boyles and Sandy Carter.
+County Attorney Kevin Hill was present for a portion of the meeting.

-Hiawatha Chamber Director Deidra Leander requested use of courthouse grounds for the Annual Easter Egg Hunt from 9 to 11:30 a.m.
-Saturday, April 15.
-They will need use of restrooms.
-The commissioners approved this request.

-The commissioners held a 10-minute executive session on non-elected personnel with Merchant and the three commissioners present.
-No binding action was taken following the executive session.
+The Kickapoo Tribe is asking for a letter of support from the commission for the Kickapoo Tribal Water Rights.
+A conference call was made with Nathan Heiman of Senator Jerry Moran’s office and Adam York of Congresswoman Lynn Jenkins’ office.
+Steve Moore, Attorney for the Kickapoo Tribe, Tracy Streeter, Director of the Kansas Water office, and David Barfield, Kansas Dept of Agriculture each spoke to the group.

+A discussion followed with the following people in attendance: Russell Bradley, Kickapoo Tribal Treasurer; Fred Thomas, Vice Chairman of Kickapoo Tribe; Mike Nichols, City of Hiawatha Administrator; Toni Hull, City of Hiawatha Commissioner; Bill Collins, City of Hiawatha Commissioner; Rex Lockwood, Brown County Farm Bureau; Gwen Winter, Co.
+Coordinator Brown County Farm Bureau; Greg Strube, Brown County Farm Bureau; Glenn Hennigan and Rodney Lierz, Brown No. 7 Watershed; Linda Lierz, landowner; and Rodney Rice, Shelby Rice, Jake Geiger, Bruce Rinkes and Roger Ploeger, all Brown County land owners.

-Brown County Sheriff John Merchant reported there are 24 inmates – 19 males and five females – currently at the Brown County Jail.
+Deputy Sheriff Randy Linck reported that there are 22 inmates – 15 males and seven females – in the County Jail.

 Also at the meeting:

-NEK-CAP Belinda Estes requested the Commissions continued support for the Emergency Shelter Grant.
+The commissioners signed a letter of support for NEK-CAP Emergency Shelter Grant.

-The commissioners approved the March 27 minutes.
-Tax change orders 2016-87 and 2016-88 were signed and approved.
-The commissioners reviewed and approved the Washington Township Annual Report.

-The next meeting was held Monday, April 3.
+The next regular meeting was held Monday, April 10.
 These minutes were not available at The Herald’s press time.

 0 Comments